Preparation of Low Entropy Correlated Many-body States via Conformal Cooling Quenches

+This generalizes previous studies, where entropy flow relies on particle itinerance, while the temperature gradient is inherited from a density gradient~\cite{Mazurenko2017, Kantian2018, Chiu2018}.
+In particular, our method is applicable not only to itinerant Hubbard systems, but also to spin models.
+This latter case is especially relevant to recent developments in trapped ion arrays~\cite{Britton2012, Zhang2017}, optical tweezer arrays~\cite{Labuhn2016, Bernien2017}, and ultracold molecules~\cite{Yan2013, Anderegg2019}, where versatile spin models with spatially tunable Hamiltonian parameters are increasingly accessible.

 One virtue of the conformal cooling approach is that it can ``cool'' a system within a metastable state-space.
-For example, conforming cooling can be applied to a gas equilibrating at negative kinetic or spin temperature \cite{braun2013negative}, bringing the system toward zero temperature from below.
+For example, conformal cooling can be applied to a gas equilibrating at negative kinetic or spin temperature \cite{braun2013negative}, bringing the system toward zero temperature from below.
 It can also be applied to gases equilibrating in high-energy manifolds of states, i.e.~in excited bands of an optical lattice \cite{muller2007state,wirth2011evidence}.
-Systems equilibrating at negative temperatures or in higher bands can exhibit strong frustration without complicated band engineering.We will begin by introducing the thermodynamics of our approach, focusing on two questions: 1) how much entropy can a cooling quench remove and 2) how long does it take?
-Next, we perform a numerical study of both a 1D toplogical spin-chain and the fermionic Hubbard model, demonstrating that realistic cooling quenches can remove enough entropy to reveal their low-temperature physics.
-Finally, we propose experimental implementations of our approach in systems with power-law interactions and the half-filled Fermi-Hubbard model.
+Systems equilibrating at negative temperatures or in higher bands can exhibit strong frustration without complicated band engineering.

+We will begin by introducing the thermodynamics of our approach, focusing on two questions: 1) how much entropy can a cooling quench remove and 2) how long does it take?
+Next, we perform a large-scale numerical study of both a 1D topological spin-chain and the fermionic Hubbard model, demonstrating that realistic cooling quenches can remove enough entropy to reveal their low-temperature physics.
+Finally, we discuss natural experimental implementations of our approach focusing on ultracold polar molecules and Rydberg atom arrays.